ofithcheallaigh/orchid_hammer/README.md

 # Introduction
 ## Updates

+**UPdate 8: 8 September 2024**
+- Adding a Jupyter notebook which is nonsense, and I will delete this at some clean up stage
+- I changed the chunk sizes in the GUI (man, 150, min 40) to better handle the text - seems to work, but summerisation is slow.
+Maybe move to the cloud?
+- Added an info file related to the tken for logging into HF -- this will probably be deleted soon too.

 **Update 7: 7 September 2024**
 - Added more information on Git, including some background as well as common commands.